bobo-0/deepfake_detection/README.md

 ## Project
 ### Data
 We used [Deepfake Detection Challenge dataset](https://www.kaggle.com/competitions/deepfake-detection-challenge/data) in Kaggle.
 To utilize the CNN model, we cut the video into frames and used it as images.
 The project was conducted with only 20% of the videos.
-We define the corresponding image as an Original Image (OI), an image with RGB values adjusted from the original image as an RGB Transformed Image (RTI), and finally an image with HSV values adjusted as an HSV Transformated Image (HTI)
+We define the corresponding image as an Original Image (OI), an image with RGB values adjusted from the original image as an RGB Transformed Image (RTI), and finally an image with HSV values adjusted as an HSV Transformated Image (HTI).

 ### Data Preprocessing
 1. Make different color type of video.